16 Top-Rated Lakes in Idaho

 Stanley Lake is one of the most scenic lakes in Idaho.
 It's within Sawtooth National Forest just outside the town of Stanley, with the striking McGowan Peak dominating the background.
 And with easy access that doesn't involve hiking, this postcard lake is one of the most popular lakes to visit in the Sawtooth Mountains.

 Visitors can access this serene landscape with their vehicle by parking near the Stanley Lake Campground.
 A public boat ramp is available at the campground, and numerous hiking trails lead to other outstanding views of the lake.

 Nestled beneath craggy mountain peaks in the Sawtooth National Forest, Alice lake is one of the most popular hiking and backcountry lakes in Idaho.
 It's a moderate 6.9-mile hike from the Tin Cup Trailhead at Pettit Lake to reach Alice Lake, including a few creek crossings and 1,600 feet of elevation gain.
 The alpine backdrop of Alice Lake, though, is well worth the effort.

-For those able to spend two or three days exploring the national forest, a looped hiking trail continues from Alice Lake to connect other scenic bodies of water in the area.
-Spanning approximately 20 miles, the Alice-Toxaway Lakes Loop previews much of what makes the Sawtooth Mountains the gem of the Gem State.
+A looped hiking trail continues from Alice Lake to connect other scenic bodies of water in the area for those able to spend two or three days exploring the national forest.
+The Alice-Toxaway Lakes Loop spans approximately 20 miles, previewing much of what makes the Sawtooth Mountains the gem of the Gem State.